unahouExosite/docs/portals/README.md

 ##### Response

-* `200 OK`: Returned if the caller user has permission to get data source data, and along with an array of `"data"` contents like following:
+* `200 OK`: Returned if the caller has permission to GET data from the data source, along with an array of `"data"` contents such as the following:
     * `"data"` is an array of data points.
 A data point has a unit timestamp and a value.
         * `{unix-timestamp}` is a [Unix timestamp](http://en.wikipedia.org/wiki/Unix_time), measured in number of seconds since the epoch.
         * `{value}` may be a string, int, or float depending on the data source type.
-* `403 Forbidden`: one of the following:
+* `403 Forbidden`:
-    * Returned if the caller user is not authenticated.
+    * Returned if the caller is not authenticated.
-    * Returned if the caller user does not have permission to get data source data.
+    * Returned if the caller does not have permission to GET data from the data sources.
 * `404 Not Found`: Returned if the data sources rid is invalid.

 ##### Example

-* Get data with no option
+* Get data with no options

 ```
 curl 'https://mydomain.exosite.com/api/portals/v1/data-sources/4f39859d41a66468cf1e5e28d08ad2cab45b498f/data' \